tradergu/tradergu.github.io/_posts/2025-12-27-equity-vs-bull-call-spreads.md

 - No time decay
 - Very forgiving if price moves slowly
 - Simple to manage and easy to understand
+- Easy to scale risk to an appropriate level

 **Trade-off**
 - Large capital commitment relative to defined risk
 - Open-ended gap risk
-- Harder to scale across multiple positions

 Equity trades are **robust and intuitive**, but capital-heavy.

 ---

-### Option 2 – The Long-Dated Bull Call Spread
+### Option 2 - The Long-Dated Bull Call Spread

 Instead of buying shares, we can express the same idea using options:
 - Buy a call near current price